Catiline

 Born to an ancient patrician family, he joined Sulla during Sulla's civil war and profited from Sulla's purges of his political enemies, becoming a wealthy man.
-In the early 60s BC, he served as praetor and then as governor of Africa.
-Upon his return to the city, he attempted to stand for the consulship but was rebuffed; he then was beset with legal challenges over alleged corruption in Africa and his actions during the proscriptions.
-Acquitted on all charges with the support of influential friends from across Roman politics, he stood for the consulship twice in 64 and 63 BC.
+In the early 60s BC, he served as praetor and then as governor of Africa (67–66 BC).
+Upon his return to Rome, he attempted to stand for the consulship but was rebuffed; he then was beset with legal challenges over alleged corruption in Africa and his actions during Sulla's proscriptions (83–82 BC).
+Acquitted on all charges with the support of influential friends in Roman politics, he stood for the consulship in 64 and in 63 BC.